1 And it came to pass that the sound returned unto me: clack clack, clack clack, and I awakened unto another day without beginning or end.

 He won't find that here though.
 He will do some time, go through some public behavior classes, and be right back on the streets with the same underlying issues.

 Dan’s story has helped me judge him and his character more.
 Am I going to stop talking to him and playing chess just ’cause he's kind of a creep and has some screws loose?
 No, I’m not.
 Because there is a lot to learn from any one human being.
-Because I crave connecting with others if.
+Because I crave connecting with others.
 Because I need to help others to exercise my true potential.
-Because deep down I desire to feel admired or acknowledged by others.
-It is my own pride that is colossal in its pretentiousness.

 First wake up of the day.
 Stand in line.
 Eat breakfast.
 Put spoon away.
 Close cell door.
 Get back on bunk.
 Spend X amount of time trying to fall asleep.